CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 {{<tab "General" >}}

 1. Provide a name for the template.
-This field is required and can be a maximum of 22 characters, including spaces.
+You must provide a name, which can have a maximum of 22 characters, including spaces.

 2. Accept the VRF selection of *Management*, or optionally change it to *Default*.
 Note that changing the VRF might cause some agents to become unresponsive.